 Because over several years I’ve curated what comes into my inbox.
 It’s at the point now where the only emails I receive to my phone are for things that make me happy.

 I don’t have my day job email connected to my phone (I disabled that years ago).
 I also unsubscribed from junk mail and emails that don’t bring me joy.

-The only inboxes I have set up on my phone are for my personal email where I receive positive newsletters from positive people, and my QuickBooost email where I generally get happy emails from those going through my bootcamps and courses.
+The only inboxes I have set up on my phone are for my personal email where I receive positive newsletters from positive people, and my QuickBooost email where I generally get happy emails from those taking part in my free newsletter and goal setting course.